 What is Two-Factor Authentication?

+The technology does not replace the password; it adds an extra step that only you, the rightful admin, can access.
 In this process, you would login just as usual, but after that you need to enter a code that will be sent to your mobile or any other device.
-Two-factor authentication offers an additional layer of security, so that even if your password is overcome, the hacker cannot access your website without an additional piece of code.
-This code is sent to your registered smartphone number.
-It is commonly referred to as One Time Password or OTP and only upon entering this is access gained to the website.
+2FA offers an additional layer of security, so that even if your password is overcome, the hacker cannot access your website without an additional piece of code.
+This code is sent to your registered phone number, email, app etc. It is commonly referred to as One Time Password or OTP and only upon entering this is access gained to the website.

 Methods to receive the code used for Verification?